danieljharvey/website-face/posts/2024-07-03-announcing-wasm-calc.markdown

 ![Failure](/images/failure.webp "Failure")

-Until recent versions, it tried to be helpful by making you specify types for all pointers you pass around.
+Until recent versions, LLVM tried to be helpful by making you specify types for all pointers you pass around.
 This is really helpful in simple cases as you get basic typechecking at compile time.
 However, once you start implementing things like sum types (ie, reserve a slab of memory, and stuff it with one of several sets of data), it becomes super annoying.